 → A beautiful book rich in testimonies and reconstructions of peasant culinary practices, based on field and museum research.

-→ Detailed and documented analysis of living conditions, food and material culture in the French countryside.
+→ A detailed and documented analysis of living conditions, food and material culture in the French countryside.